kehantan/labbook/docs/buffers_solutions/gel_fixing_solution.rst

 **Procedure**

 #.
-Add 25 mL of 95% ethanol to 15 mL of distilled water.
+Add 50 mL of 95% ethanol and 10 mL of acetic acid into 40 mL of distilled water.
 #.
-Add 5 mL of acetic acid.
-#.
-Adjust the volume to 50 mL with distilled water.
+Mix well.